Kairotic/mistakes/dyadic.md

 We will make this attempt using the Haskell programming language, known for its very strong focus on defining the types of things in clear way.

+A unit is that by virtue of which each of the things that exist is called one.